brycewray/hugo-site/content/posts/2020/08/goodbye-hello-part-3.md

   <span class="caption">Image: <a href="https://unsplash.com/@o5ky?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Oscar Sutton</a>; <a href="https://unsplash.com/s/photos/fast-speed?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 ---

-**Note**: This originally took the form of an addendum to the original "[Goodbye and hello](/posts/2020/07/goodbye-hello)" post; but I soon realized this was the classic case of shooting at a moving target, so I decided to give each move its own post (using the appropriate addendum as the text), while leaving the original pretty much as it once was.{.yellowBox}
+<div class="yellowBox"><p><strong>Note</strong>: This originally took the form of an addendum to the original &ldquo;<a href="/posts/2020/07/goodbye-hello">Goodbye and hello</a>&rdquo; post; but I soon realized this was the classic case of shooting at a moving target, so I decided to give each move its own post (using the appropriate addendum as the text), while leaving the original pretty much as it once was.</p></div>

 Perhaps by now you've read how I [moved the site](/posts/2020/07/goodbye-hello-part-2) back to [Netlify](https://netlify.com), its long-time home, following the [initial move](/posts/2020/07/goodbye-hello) to [Vercel](https://vercel.com).
 If so, you know it was largely a sentimental decision, born out of my having missed being a part, even if a small one, of the Netlify community.